-Links from Tyler Cowen, Timothy Taylor, Stephen Smith, and others.
+Links from Tyler Cowen, Steve Hamm, and others.

 Matthew E. Kahn, an economist at the University of California, Los Angeles, says he’s optimistic that California’s cap-and-trade experiment is worth doing — most significantly as a model for other states, the federal government, and other nations.